 Front-end developers are using code to create what a user sees on a site and a back-end developer is making that a reality.
 Back-end developers use PHP, Java, Python, Ruby, and other server-side languages to pull information from a database into an application that’s then returned to the user through front-end language.

 If I want to become a full-stack developer

 Perfect for: Anyone who likes seeing the whole picture, working at a startup

 What you can do: Looking at all the languages, you can probably guess what this job is all about.
 As a full-stack developer, you’re working on the front-end and back-end of a website or app.
 It’s a great job for anyone who likes to do a little bit of everything and for anyone who likes being involved in a project from start to finish.

-You won’t be expected to master all the front-end and back-end languages to be a full-stack developer, so feel overwhelmed!
-Full-stack developers are a great fit for startups who have a lot of needs, but not a lot of resources.
+You won’t be expected to master all the front-end and back-end languages to be a full-stack developer, so don't feel overwhelmed.
+Full-stack developers are a great fit for startups that have a lot of needs, but not a lot of resources.
 You can work on how a website or app looks and troubleshoot when something goes wrong.

 If I want to become a mobile developer

 Languages you’d learn: C#, Swift, Java, Kotlin, C/C++

 Perfect for: App lovers, people who enjoy a stock Android experience

 What you can do: Mobile developers create the apps you use daily.
 They combine the skills you typically see in front-end and back-end developers to create and launch apps.
 The only difference is you have a choice to make when choosing what language to learn.